TaylanUB/scheme-bytestructures/README.md

 The following descriptors for numeric types are provided:
 `[u]int(8,16,32,64)[le,be]`, `float32[le,be]`, `float64[le,be]`

+On platforms with little-endian byte order, the descriptors whose name ends in `le` are equivalent as per `eqv?` to their variant without an explicit endianness marker.
+The same applies for the big-endian descriptors on big-endian platforms.

 The following are each equivalent as per `eqv?` to one of the above listed descriptors, depending on the platform on which the Scheme program is run: `[unsigned-](short,int,long,long-long)`, `size_t`,